wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_SAA.md

 Secondly, I give my heartful thanks to another president, our Past President, Annabel.
 She is also my mentor.
 I still remember that after I became a member, she invited me to join the district training.
-There was also a SAA in the training, the SAA is a lady, and she was smiling and asking me: which officer are you?
+There was also an SAA in the training, the SAA is a lady, and she was smiling and asking me: which officer are you?
-You know, I really don't know.
-Annabel told me to put SAA.
-I think I am the club SAA from that moment unconsciously.
+You know, I really didn't know.
+Annabel told me to put SAA secretly.
+I think I was the club SAA from that moment.
 Thank you, Annabel.

 I would also like to thank all the members to give me trust and support.
 Your hard work makes the job of SAA so easy.
 Thank you.